dee-sea/ChatGeppetto/README.md

 - Sidebar panel to chat with the bot.
 - Open and close the panel with a keyboard shortcut.
 - Feed text selection and pages to the bot memory.
 - Internet aware bot.
 The bot can make searches on the internet before answering you.
 - Bot configuration with special commands.
 - Save and load conversations.
 - input history and suggestions from past inputs.
 - remove and insert user, bot or system messages in conversation.
 - Fullscreen mode, with saved conversations panel
 - Supports OpenAI ChatGPT and Oobabooga TextGen.
 - Memory management: auto-cleaning of system prompts and auto summarisation of the beginning of the conversation.
+- Continue on max tokens reached.
+- Copy button to copy the bot answer to the clipboard.
+- Syntax highlighting for code in the bot answers.

 # What do I need to run ChatGeppetto?